-Olivia Golden, Ph.D., is an institute fellow at the Urban Institute, where she focuses on child and family programs, specifically service providers.
-In 2007, she worked with then-Governor Spitzer as director of state operations for New York.
-Previously, she served as director of the Child and Family Services Agency of the District of Columbia.
-She earned her Ph.D. in public policy from the Kennedy School of Government at Harvard University.
+Olivia Golden, Ph.D., is the executive director of CLASP.
+She previously served as an institute fellow at the Urban Institute, director of state operations for New York, and director of the Child and Family Services Agency of the District of Columbia.
+She earned her doctorate in public policy from the Kennedy School of Government at Harvard University.

 Nancy Gonzales, Ph.D., is an ASU Foundation Professor of Psychology (Clinical) and co-director of the Principal Research Core at the Prevention Research Center of Arizona State University.
 Her research focuses on the influence of culture, neighborhood, and other contextual factors on adolescent mental health, and the development of culturally sensitive prevention and promotion strategies for high risk youth.
 Dr. Gonzales earned her Ph.D. in psychology from the University of Washington.

 Henry E. Gooss (Chair) is senior adviser to Investor Growth Capital, Inc., the venture capital arm of Investor AB, a Swedish industrial holding company, where he also served as president from 2005 through 2008.
 Prior to joining Investor AB in 1998, he had been chief investment officer of Chase Manhattan Bank and its predecessors since 1986.
-In addition, Mr. Gooss was a visiting professor at the Darden School of Business at the University of Virginia from 1987 through 2008.
 He began his career at Brown Brothers Harriman & Co., and received his M.B.A. from New York University.